-Raising butterflies is an amazing science project for children whether you homeschool or not.
+Raising butterflies at home is an AMAZING science project for children whether you homeschool or not.
 In fact, it’s an activity that the whole family will enjoy!

-Watching an adorable caterpillar transform into a beautiful butterfly is a great learning experience and a story that your kids will enthusiastically share with friends (and strangers – the excitement may be too high to contain) and one that they’ll remember for years to come.
+Watching an adorable caterpillar transform into a beautiful butterfly is a great learning experience and a story that your kids will enthusiastically share with others and remember for years to come.

 It’s perfect if: